 This module prepares you to conduct your own research in the field of data science, under guidance from a supervisor.
 The exact details will depend on your preference and supervisor research interests, but this will generally include implementing or extending ideas from current research.
 In the preparatory module you will identify a suitable topic of study and a project supervisor.
 You will then exercise and extend your skills in gathering, understanding and critically evaluating literature; assessing and acting on relevant ethical and legal issues; and applying planning processes for the undertaking of a significant piece of work.

 In this practical module, you will build on the planning and literature survey from the preparatory module and conduct the proposed research.
 You will implement the necessary tools, performing the research experiments, analyse the findings, and draw suitable conclusions.
 Finally, you will write up your work into a significant report.

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.

 How you'll learn

 Formative feedback will be used to prepare you for summative assessment and give you an early indication of your progress.
-A portion of each module's contact time will be dedicated to course support sessions.
-The course support sessions are where you can explore areas of this course which you may find challenging or get support with your personal projects and employability efforts.
+A portion of each module’s contact time will be dedicated to course support sessions.
+The course support sessions2 are where you can explore areas of the course that you may find challenging or get support with your personal projects and employability efforts.

 Teaching contact hours